Biology Educational Videos

 D. Deflection

-- Ions are deflected by a magnetic field due to difference in their masses.
+- Ions are deflected by a magnetic field due to differences in their masses.

-- The lighter the mass, more they are deflected.
+- The lighter the mass, the more they are deflected.

 E. Detection

-- The beam of ions passing through the mass analyzer is detected by detector on the basis of m/e ratio.
+- The beam of ions passing through the mass analyzer is detected by a detector on the basis of the m/e ratio.

-- When an ion hit the metal box, charge is neutralized by an electron jumping from metal on to the ion.
+- When an ion hits the metal box, the charge is neutralized by an electron jumping from the metal onto the ion.

 - Types of analyzers: